-* Poll shows solid support for govt's carbon reduction plans
+* Poll shows solid support for govt's carbon reduction

 * Steelmaker warns of potential cost to industry